 Here's a tool to calculate and visualize the nth roots of unity.
-I've taken the formula from Judson's Abstract Algebra, page 52 in the chapter on cyclic groups.
+I've taken the formula from Judson's Abstract Algebra, page 52 in the section on cyclic groups.
 Judson defines the nth roots of unity as the complex numbers \(z\) that satisfy the equation \(z^n=1\).

 Further, Theorem 4.25 shows that for \(z^n=1\), the nth roots of unity are $$z=\operatorname{cis}\left(\frac{2k\pi}{n}\right)$$ for \(k=0,1,\dots,n-1\).
 That means for \(n\), there are \(n\) roots.